2021 Dacia Duster on sale now for £13,995

 This is the facelifted Dacia Duster SUV.
-Set to arrive in dealerships later this year, it features a styling refresh and boasts some new in-car technology, including a new eight-inch infotainment screen.
+It’s on sale now for £13,995 and features refreshed styling and in-car tech, including a new eight-inch infotainment screen.
 First deliveries are expected in September this year.

 Engines and performance